Tanama Tales

 Visit an Art Gallery

-By know, you may have noticed Venice Beach is an artistic place.
+By now, you may have noticed Venice Beach is an artistic place.
 Well, the artistic streak extends to galleries.

 If this is your kind of thing (or you want to experience something different), head to L.A.
 Louver, a gallery specializing in contemporary art.
-They are located in Venice Boulevard, step away from the Boardwalk.
+They are located on Venice Boulevard, steps away from the Boardwalk.

-Other options include Dunkees (Windward Avenue), Universal Art Gallery and Sherman Gallery (last two are located on Lincoln Boulevard).
+Other options include Dunkees (Windward Avenue), Universal Art Gallery, and Sherman Gallery (the last two are located on Lincoln Boulevard).

 Watch the Sunset from the High Rooftop Lounge